Qwinn1/forktools/README.md

 # Changelog, Version 2.3 (testing):

-- Mac OS X compatibility nearing completion
+- Mac OS X compatibility nearing completion.
+Should work fine for everything except forkports, and Memory Usage and Full Node Worker Count stats in forkmon.
+- new tool forklist replaces the old forkcounth.
+Instead of just giving a count of running harvesters and nothing else, forklist gives both farmer and harvester counts including a single line list of which forks are running for each.
+I am finding this tool extremely handy and using it constantly.
+- new tool forkupdate updates a fork to the most recent tagged release from the fork's online repository (from the "latest" branch if the fork maintains one, from "main" if not) with a single command.
+Removes the existing blockchain directory and recreates it with git clone as a fresh installtion.
+Can optionally take a -b "tag" switch (to be applied to the git clone commmand).
+Note that forkupdate will backup and then remove the existing config.yaml so that 'fork init' during the update process will recreate a fresh config.yaml that includes any new parameters added by the development team.
+Target addresses and farmer peer will be transferred to the new config.yaml, and other settings will be configured via forkfixconfig (so your settings in config.forkfixconfig will be applied).
 - forkexplore can now handle 0 or just 1 transaction found without errors
+- changes to some scripts to allow compatibility with shells that run fork processes (and thus change the format of process lists), like SCREEN
+- forkmon now handles Last Block and Effort% calculations much better when a block hasn't been won yet.
+Effort% will in that case be calculated from the date of the first successful harvest in the earliest log (so from when you started farming the fork).
 - new tool forkstop accepts switches, enabling it to replace forkstopa, forkstoph, forkstoptl and forkstopall.
 Run forkstop -h for details.
 - new tool forkstart accepts switches, enabling it to replace forkstartf, forkstartfnw, forkstarth, forkstartall and forkstarttl.
 Run forkstart -h for details.
-- new tool forklist replaces the old forkcounth.
-Instead of just giving a count of running harvesters and nothing else, forklist gives both farmer and harvester counts including a single line list of which forks are running for each.
+- forkaddplotdirs can now accept "all" instead of forkname as a parameter, which will add the drives specified in config.forkaddplotdirs to every fork with an active harvester.
+Great for adding a brand new drive to all forks.
+- forkfixconfig can now accept "all" instead of forkname as a parameter, which will apply the settings specified in config.forkfixconfig to every fork with an active harvester.
+Can also use "farmers" instead of forkname to only configure forks running a farmer, or "harvesters" instead to configure only forks running an active harvester but not an active farmer.

 # Changelog, Version 2.2: